Meme1079/PsychWiki/PsychWiki_Source/Basics of Coding.md

 Example: `string.char(97)` will return 'a'

 ### string.gsub(str:String, pattern:String, replacement:String, limit:Int)
-Returns a copy of a string and replaces it with a new string.
+Returns a copy of a string and <ins>replaces it with a new string</ins>.

 - `str` - The string you want.
 - `pattern` - Part of the string you want to replace.